More Writing Advice: Is it a craft issue or a story issue?

 My evergreen advice to all writers: learn to understand the difference between writing and storytelling, so it’s not as upsetting when they don’t perfectly mesh for you.
 Writing is a craft, a tool to be used however you like.
 Storytelling is an art form that you can express with writing.

 Writing is an inherently slow craft.
-You can only really do that as fast as your brain and body allows you to do.
+You can only really do that as fast as your brain and body allows you to.
 There are rules to learn that will help you, like grammar and structure, and tricks you can teach yourself so prose feels fresher, but writing is a lot like hiking.
 You’ll get there when you get there, one step at a time.

 Telling a story is difficult because you have to marry your craft of choice with the art of storytelling.
 The same is true for comics and plays and video games and novels.
 If you’re able to identify the difference between a craft issue and a story issue, it will help you so much!
 This is how people can more effectively self-edit.